Streeter Blair and the Superman-Tim Club

 In October 1922, The Knicker was released to Peckham's in Lawrence,

 followed by Degen's in Pittsburg, Kansas, in March 1923.
-The price was 2 cents
+The price was two cents

 per issue.
-Blair left Woolf Brothers to syndicate his "Pup-licity" campaign
+Blair decided to leave Woolf Brothers and syndicate his "Pup-licity" campaign

 nationwide.
-He hired George Cartlich to provide the illustrations and printer
+Blair hired George Cartlich to provide the illustrations and printer

 Raymond M. Havens.